 How long will it take me to get there?

-3 hours from Singapore.
-Myanmar is 6.5 hours ahead of GMT and 1.5 hours behind Singapore.
+Myanmar is three hours from Singapore.
+It’s 6.5 hours ahead of GMT and 1.5 hours behind Singapore.

 What’s the money situation?

 Myanmar’s national currency is the Burmese kyat.
 The use of credit cards and travellers’ cheques is very limited (highend hotels only) so it’s advisable to have enough US dollars to fund your entire trip.
 You can exchange US dollars for local currency at banks and hotels; try to make sure that the bills you bring over are in excellent condition.

 The monsoon season lasts from May to October, after which temperatures are cooler between November and February before things heat up again between March and April.
 The climate in the higher altitudes of northern Myanmar is temperate throughout the year, but humid in lower Myanmar, along the coastlines and around the delta region, which includes the capital, Yangon.

 What’s the lingo?

 Burmese.
 Here are some phrases to get you started:

 - What is your name?
 Na mal bal loe kall lal?